-NOAA/NSIDC, Sea Ice Index, Version 3. https://doi.org/10.7265/N5K072F8
+Sea ice concentration is not used as an initial condition (such as in a dynamical model).
+However, we use sea ice extent from the NSIDC Sea Ice Index V3 to fit our statistical model. https://doi.org/10.7265/N5K072F8

 Tell us the dataset used for your initial Sea Ice Thickness (SIT) used.
 Include name and date.

-If you use a dynamic model, please specify the name of the model as a whole and each component including version numbers and how the component is initialized: Not Specified If available from your method. a) Uncertainty/probability estimates: Median Ranges Standard Deviations b) Brief explanation/assessment of basis for the uncertainty estimate (1-2 sentences).
-RMSE: 0.50 million square kilometers.
-From comparison of hindcasts to the observed minimum September sea ice extent. c) Brief description of any post processing you have done (1-2 sentences).
+If you use a dynamic model, please specify the name of the model as a whole and each component including version numbers and how the component is initialized:

+[DynamicModelType]

+If available from your method. a) Uncertainty/probability estimates:

+Median

+Ranges

+Standard Deviations

+b) Brief explanation/assessment of basis for the uncertainty estimate (1-2 sentences).

+RMSE = 0.46 million km2.
+We compare hindcasts to the observed mean September sea ice extent for the 1993-2019 period.

+c) Brief description of any post processing you have done (1-2 sentences).